OCA/partner-contact/base_location_nuts/readme/CONFIGURE.rst

 After installation, you must click at import wizard to populate NUTS items in Odoo database in:
-Sales > Configuration > Address Book > Import NUTS 2013
+Contacts > Configuration > Localization > Import NUTS 2013

 This wizard will download from Europe RAMON service the metadata to build NUTS in Odoo.
 Each localization addon (l10n_es_location_nuts,